Quentin Elias: Early life

-Quentin Akacha Elias was born in the small commune of Mende, Lozère, France (although some sources dispute this and cite Marseilles as his place of birth) to Algerian immigrants.
+Quentin Akacha Elias was born in Mende, Lozère, France (although some sources dispute this and cite Marseille as his place of birth) to Algerian immigrants.
 He was born to Algerian (father) and Malika Zeggour (mother) and had one sister Nina.
 After attending some of his sister's dance classes, Elias became interested in performing and was enrolled in classes where he studied tap, ballet and modern jazz.
 He also participated and competed in kick-boxing.
 After his father died in a car accident when Quentin was just 18, Elias left home and relocated to Paris, where he worked odd jobs while auditioning for singing and or dancing gigs.